New England Clam Chowder Recipe

 Even though I prefer chowder made with fresh clams, this version is good enough that canned minced clams and bottles of clam juice are staples in my pantry.

-I like recipes that can be varied in different ways . . . and this New England clam chowder recipe fits the bill.
-Here are 2 for you to try:
+I like recipes that can be varied in different ways . . . and this New England clam chowder recipe is more versatile than you might expect.
+Here are 2 variations for you to try:

 Vegetable Chowder - No clams?
 Skip Steps 1 and 2.
 Start with Step 3, and simply substitute 2 cups of diced veggies (carrots, corn, sweet red peppers, and/or green peas work well) for the clams, and chicken broth or milk for the clam cooking liquid.